What Are The General Outcomes In Cases Involving Uninsured Motorists?

-Occasionally when a person is uninsured and they have multiple houses, multiple cars, a very good job, and other assets, it is advised for the injured person to sue; unless that person is willing to contribute a fair sum to the settlement of that case.
+Occasionally, when a person is uninsured and they have multiple houses, multiple cars, a very good job and other assets, it is advised for the injured person to sue unless that person is willing to contribute a fair sum to the settlement of that case.

 Another reason it may be advisable to sue the uninsured person is if that driver had been drinking and driving or doing something that was considered extreme misconduct.
-In that case punitive damages against that person may be available and generally speaking, those are not dischargeable in bankruptcy.
+In that case, punitive damages against that person may be available and, generally speaking, those are not dischargeable in bankruptcy.

 How Difficult Is It To Get Compensated In A Lawsuit Against An Uninsured Motorist?

-All of this doesn’t mean that an attorney shouldn’t be called upon to evaluate the situation to try to determine whether or not this uninsured motorist is judgment proof or if this uninsured motorist is someone to be pursued.
+All of this doesn’t mean that an attorney shouldn’t be called upon to evaluate the situation, to try to determine whether or not this uninsured motorist is judgment proof or if this uninsured motorist is someone to be pursued.

 Additional Information Regarding Uninsured/Underinsured Motorist Coverage

 Another topic with respect to uninsured/underinsured coverage is that Kansas law has made this area very complicated.
-If someone is involved in an uninsured/underinsured situation an attorney may not always be necessary.
-However, it is always advisable to consult with a lawyer who can look at the situation and determine if his services are needed to collect the insurance benefits that were paid for when the policy written.
+If someone is involved in an uninsured/underinsured situation, an attorney may not always be necessary.
+However, it is always advisable to consult with a lawyer who can look at the situation and determine if his services are needed to collect the insurance benefits that were paid for when the policy was written.